SCGI#

 configures a pause between iterations

-by default, 50 milliseconds
+By default, 50 milliseconds

 scgi_cache_revalidate#